ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 While both streaming video and videoconferencing have real-time delivery and latency requirements, these requirements vary from one application to another.
 For additional discussion of latency requirements, see {{latency-cons}}.

-In many contexts, video traffic can be handled transparently as generic application-level traffic.
-However, as the volume of video traffic continues to grow, it is becoming increasingly important to consider the effects of network design decisions on application-level performance, with considerations for the impact on video delivery.
+In many contexts, media traffic can be handled transparently as generic application-level traffic.
+However, as the volume of media traffic continues to grow, it is becoming increasingly important to consider the effects of network design decisions on application-level performance, with considerations for the impact on media delivery.

 Much of the focus of this document is on media streaming over HTTP.
 HTTP is widely used for media streaming because